We need 140+ volunteers to make the Piedmont Farm Tour happen! We can’t do it without you!

-Volunteers staff CFSA registration tables at the farm of your choosing.
-Get visitors checked in and oriented, and help us make sure everyone steps through foot dips and uses hand-washing devices at farms with animals.
-Doing this frees up the the farmer to do walking tours and show people around.
+As a Piedmont Farm Tour Volunteer, you’ll staff CFSA registration tables at the farm of your choosing.
+Your main mission is to get visitors checked in and oriented and help us make sure everyone steps through foot dips and uses hand-washing devices at farms with animals.
+Doing this frees up the the farmer to do walking tours and show people their farm.

 Bring a friend!
 We welcome you to bring an adult friend or peer along with you to your host farm.
-Most farms require only two volunteers per day, so if you plan to bring someone along please register them in the additional slot on volunteerspot.
-(If your farm of choice already has one slot filled, but you still want to bring a friend we are happy to provide a free tour pass to an extra volunteer guest, but t-shirts are only available for volunteers in ‘official’ spots.)
+Most farms require only two volunteers per day, so if you plan to bring someone along, please register them in the additional slot on SignUp.
+(If your farm of choice already has one slot filled, but you still want to bring a friend, we are happy to provide a free tour pass to an extra volunteer guest, but t-shirts are only available for volunteers in ‘official’ spots.)

-Get your free pass: Volunteerspot will send you a confirmation email when you sign up.
-Print it out or show a screenshot on your smart phone to redeem your free pass to take the tour on the day you are not volunteering.
+Get your free pass: SignUp will send you a confirmation email when you sign up.
+Print it out or show a screenshot on your smart phone to the volunteer at the first farm you want to visit in order to redeem your free pass to take the tour on the day you are not volunteering.

 Here’s what you need to know on the day you volunteer: